 Silicon Motion Technology Corporation ("SMTC", collectively with its subsidiaries the "Company") is a holding company incorporated in the Cayman Islands on January 27, 2005.
 Significant parts of the Company's operations are conducted through Silicon Motion, Inc. ("SMI Taiwan"), a wholly-owned subsidiary of SMTC, located in Taiwan and FCI, Inc. ("FCI"), a wholly-owned subsidiary of SMTC, located in Korea.
 The Company is a fabless semiconductor company that designs, develops and markets, high-performance, low-power semiconductor solutions for the multimedia consumer electronics market.
-The Company has three major product lines: mobile storage, mobile communications, and multimedia SoC.
+The Company has two major product lines: mobile storage and mobile communications.
 The mobile storage business is composed of microcontrollers used in NAND flash memory storage products such as flash memory cards, USB flash drives, SSDs, and embedded flash applications.
 The mobile communications business is composed of mobile TV IC solutions, and handset transceivers.
-The multimedia SoC business is composed primarily of embedded graphics processors.